-Some states like New York, Washington and Georgia have very stringent requirements for initial training, in some cases requiring forty or more hours of training.
-Washington, D.C. for example, requires all direct care workers be certified as home health aides with 75 hours of initial training whereas New York requires 40 hours of initial training.
-Additionally, some of these states also require state approval of any training or in-services programs by the state’s Department of Health or Department of Education.
-For annual recertification, the required hours drop significantly, but like with initial training, the topics are regulated.
+Some states like New York, Washington and New Jersey have stringent requirements for initial training, in some cases requiring forty or more hours of training.
+The District of Columbia for example, requires all direct care workers be certified as home health aides with 75 hours of initial training whereas New York requires 40 hours of state standardized curriculum from a state approved agency training program.
+Additionally, some states require approval for classes, instructors and programs.
+Finally, some states require continuous education or ongoing annual training.

 - Medium requirements:

-States like Pennsylvania, Colorado, and California require that caregivers complete a certain number of hours on specific topics to gain certification.
+States like Pennsylvania, Colorado, and California require that caregivers complete a certain number of hours on specific topics prior to providing services to clients.
 For example, California requires five hours of initial and annual training while both Pennsylvania and Colorado require eight hours of initial and annual training.
-However, content is regulated to earn caregiver certification.

 - Low requirements:

-States like Massachusetts, Florida and Texas have little or no training requirements for initial training if you work for private-pay agencies and higher requirements if you are a Medicaid-covered agency.
+States like Massachusetts, Arizona, and Ohio along with 19 other states have no training requirements if you work for private-pay agencies.
 Regardless of the requirements, training caregivers before entering the field is always recommended to ensure the safety of clients and caregivers.